smaurice101/readthedocs/docs/source/tmlapi.rst

 Follow this STEPS if you want to test this SCADA solution.
 The example shows:

-- Run a SCADA simulator
+1. Run a SCADA simulator
-- Write SCADA data to the simulator
+2. Write SCADA data to the simulator
-- Use the TML API to read the SCADA data and process
+3. Use the TML API to read the SCADA data and process
-- Advanced: Once you have the SCADA read by TML - you can perform processing, machine learning, AI, Agentic AI by using the TML appropriate APIs
+4. Advanced: Once you have the SCADA read by TML - you can perform processing, machine learning, AI, Agentic AI by using the TML appropriate APIs

 .. important::

-   You must have the TML Server Plugin running: :ref:`TML Server Plugin Container`
+   - You must have the TML Server Plugin running: :ref:`TML Server Plugin Container`
+   - Install Python Library: **pip install pyModbusTCP==0.3.0**

 Step 1: Run the SCADA Simulator
 --------------------------------------------